green-button/green-button.github.io/developers/index.md

 between tables are represented in the
 <em>&lt;link&gt;</em>tags.</p>
 <p>
-The second thing to note is that in the Atom reprsentation, a feed will always represent a collection of 1 or more Green Button resources:
+The second thing to note is that in the Atom representation, a feed will always represent a collection of 1 or more Green Button resources:
 <pre>
 &lt;feed&gt;
   ...